-Goal: Protect and restore areas identified and Type of Responsible designated as flood plains, river corridors and land Action Party/Parties adjacent to streams.
-Continue to enforce the Flood Hazard Regulatory Zoning Administrator Regulations (section 413) and Shoreland Regulations (section 422) contained in Barnet's Zoning Bylaw.
-Amend local Shoreland Regulations to address Regulatory Planning the application of standards in the Village Commission/Selectboard Zoning District
+Goal: Protect and restore areas identified and designated as flood plains, river corridors and land adjacent to streams.
+Type of Action Responsible Party/Parties Continue to enforce the Flood Hazard Regulations (section 413) and Shoreland Regulations (section 422) contained in Barnet's Zoning Bylaw.
+Regulatory Zoning Administrator Consider amendments to local Shoreland Regulations to address the application of standards in the Village Zoning District Regulatory Planning Commission/Selectboard Consider amending Amend Barnet's Flood Hazard Regulations to be consistent with NFIP requirements.
+Amend other sections of the Town Zoning Bylaw as necessary for internal consistency.
+Regulatory Planning Commission/ Selectboard Investigate channel management easements, berm removal, fencing, and buffer plantings along segment of streams identified as high-asset areas.
+Non- regulatory Caledonia County Natural Resource Conservation District/ landowner Engage in a working partnership with upstream towns that addresses control of stormwater runoff and actions that will allow rivers and streams to regain access to floodplains.
+Non- regulatory Planning Commission/ Selectboard of Barnet and neighboring towns/ Caledonia County Natural Resource Conservation District Goal: Protect upland forested areas and wetlands that attenuate and moderate flooding and streambank erosion Encourage property owners seeking to develop their land to utilize the existing Planned Unit Development provisions in the Town's bylaws as a means to minimize impervious coverage and clearing.
+Non- regulatory Planning Commission Goal: Mitigate risks to public safety, critical infrastructure, historic structures, and municipal investments Evaluate the recommendations regarding resizing of culverts and other structures contained in previous stream geomorphic assessments and the hydraulic studies prepared by VTrans, and formulate a plan of action.
+Non- regulatory Selectboard in consultation with road foreman and VTrans Update the Local Hazard Mitigation Plan, seek FEMA approval, and seek FEMA funding for mitigation projects.
+Non- regulatory Planning Commission/ Selectboard

-Amend Barnet's Flood Hazard Regulations to Regulatory Planning Commission/ Selectboard be consistent with NFIP requirements.
-Amend Selectionard other sections of the Town Zoning Bylaw as necessary for internal consistency.
-Investigate channel management easements, berm removal, fencing, and buffer plantings along segment of streams identified as high- asset areas.
-Non- regulatory Caledonia County Natural Resource Conservation District/ landowner • Engage in a working partnership with upstream Non- Planning Commission/ towns that addresses control of stormwater regulatory Selectboard of Barnet runoff and actions that will allow rivers and and neighboring towns/ streams to regain access to floodplains.
-Caledonia County Natural Resource Conservation District Goal: Protect upland forested areas and wetlands that attenuate and moderate flooding and streambank erosion Encourage property owners seeking to develop Non- Planning Commission their land to utilize the existing Planned Unit regulatory Development provisions in the Town's bylaws as a means to minimize impervious coverage and clearing.
-Goal: Mitigate risks to public safety, critical infrastructure, historic structures, and municipal investments Evaluate the recommendations regarding Non- Selectboard in resizing of culverts and other structures regulatory consultation with road contained in previous stream geomorphic foreman and VTrans assessments and the hydraulic studies prepared by VTrans, and formulate a plan of action.
-Update the Local Hazard Mitigation Plan, seek Non- Planning Commission/ FEMA approval, and seek FEMA funding for regulatory Selectboard mitigation projects.
-Educate residents on high risk areas in Town Non- Planning Commission/ so that they can be prepared in a flood event. regulatory Caledonia County · - Natural Resource Conservation District
+• Educate residents on high risk areas in Town so that they can be prepared in a flood event.
+Planning Commission/ Caledonia County so that they can be prepared in a flood event.
+Natural Resource Conservation District